 4. Submit the application

-Fill the application form and apply for the card.
+Fill out the application form and apply for the card.
 This can be done online which makes the process easier.
-Here you include your name, credit card numbers you want to transfer the balance from, date, and payment address, etc. Make sure to include all the necessary information so you don’t face any rejection.
+Here you include your name, credit card numbers you want to transfer the balance from, date, payment address, etc. Make sure to include all the necessary information so you don’t face any rejection.

 5. Wait for the response

 You may need to wait for some time before hearing from the respective organization.
-Because there is a strict inquiry is performed regarding your credit score and credit report.
+Because there is strict inquiry is performed regarding your credit score and credit report.
 It may negatively impact your credit score and decrease it for a short time period.

 6. Transfer your balance